Did Purple Shampoo Turn Your Hair Purple? (4 Easy Fixes)

 The Takeaways

 Visiting a salon to remove your purple shampoo from your hair can be costly and time-consuming.
-Therefore, clarifying shampoo, using dawn dish soap, or using vitamin C tablet powder can help you get the purple shampoo out of your hair.
+Therefore, clarifying shampoo, using Dawn dish soap, or using vitamin C tablet powder can help you get the purple shampoo out of your hair.
 The information mentioned above will help you complete the task efficiently without causing hair damage.